wsligter/marketing-post-scheduler/README.md

 1. Verify your MongoDB Atlas credentials in the backend `.env` file
 2. Check that your IP address is whitelisted in the MongoDB Atlas dashboard
+3. Make sure the `NODE_ENV` is set to `development` in docker-compose.yml
+4. Ensure you're using the standard SRV connection string format in database.js
-3. Run the test connection script: `node backend/utils/test-mongodb-connection.js`
+5. Run the test connection script: `node backend/utils/test-mongodb-connection.js`

 ## Development Workflow